 l) If a school plays an ineligible player in any team the fixture shall be forfeited to the opposition.

-m) Coaches are allowed to umpire games / matches; however, they can only provide instructional advice to educate the participants in learning the rules of the game.
-They may not provide coaching / strategy advice during game/ match time, with the exception of recognised breaks.”
+- Coaches may officiate: however, they can only provide instructional advice to educate the participants in learning the rules of the game.
+They may not provide coaching / strategy advice during game/ match time, with the exception of recognised breaks.

 3. Points Allocation

 The point score for all rosters will be:

 Win/Forfeit = 5

 Draw = 3